-- be aimed at delivering STEM-related activities and events to meet the objectives and outcomes outlined in section 2.1.
-Your activities must: - be for the benefit of youth under 18 years of age - include scientific, technological, engineering or mathematics experts, inventors, innovators or entrepreneurs to work with participants to gain practical knowledge and skills in design, technology, innovation and entrepreneurship - include either new activities or an expansion to the applicant's existing business as usual activities. - be collaborative in nature and include at least one partner organisation during the life of the project as per section 4.2 - have at least \$25,000 in eligible expenditure - include eligible activities, such as: - interactive workshops - events relating to existing interactive exhibitions - hands-on participation from youth under 18 years of age - creation of resource packs for participants to support a sustainable impact of the activity.
+- be aimed at delivering STEM-related activities and events to meet the objectives and outcomes outlined in section 2.1. - be for the benefit of youth under 18 years of age - include scientific, technological, engineering or mathematics experts, inventors, innovators or entrepreneurs to work with participants to gain practical knowledge and skills in design, technology, innovation and entrepreneurship - include either new activities or an expansion to the applicant's existing business as usual activities. - be collaborative in nature and include at least one partner organisation during the life of the project as per section 4.2 - have at least \$25,000 in eligible expenditure - include eligible activities, such as: - interactive workshops - events relating to existing interactive exhibitions - hands-on participation from youth under 18 years of age - resources for participants to support the lasting impact of the funded activities